danielthompson/polytope/lib/googletest-1.10.0/docs/advanced.md

 1. A warning is emitted if multiple threads are running when a death test is encountered.
-2. Test suites with a name ending in "DeathTest" are run before all other tests.
+2. Test suites with a name ending in "DeathTest" are thread_entrypoint before all other tests.
 3. It uses `clone()` instead of `fork()` to spawn the child process on Linux (`clone()` is not available on Cygwin and Mac), as `fork()` is more likely